 - Development of a database for data collection in future events

-While striving to accomplish our vision of GADRI, our expectation from you is to identify the status of current research gaps in your area of research to achieve disaster risk reduction in the real world; review and report these status during the biennialGADRI Global Summit; and assist us with our commitment to contribute to the goals of the Science and Technology Raodmap to implement the Priority Areas of the Sendai Framework Agenda 2030.
+While striving to accomplish our vision of GADRI, our expectation from you is to identify the status of current research achievements and gaps in your area of research to achieve disaster risk reduction in the real world; review and report these status during the biennialGADRI Global Summit; and assist us with our commitment to contribute to the goals of the Science and Technology Raodmap to implement the Priority Areas of the Sendai Framework Agenda 2030.

-Membership is free and we welcome you to join and continue to work together with us to accomplish the objectives set out by GADRI.
+GADRI membership is free and we welcome you to join us and continue to work together with us to make disaster resilient world.

-Dr. Hirokazu Tatano, Professor and Head, Social Systems for Disaster Risk Governance
+Dr. Hirokazu Tatano, Professor and Vice-Director for Future Plans; and

 Disaster Prevention Research Institute (DPRI), Kyoto University